Durbin Feeling: Influence and legacy

 For his contributions to the preservation of the Cherokee language and Cherokee culture, Feeling was named a Cherokee National Treasure by the Cherokee Nation.
 He was also awarded an honorary doctorate by Ohio State University.
 Cherokee Nation Principal Chief Chuck Hoskin, Jr. has described Feeling as "a modern-day Sequoyah" (referring to the creator of the Cherokee syllabary) and said that "[e]verything we are doing for language revitalization is because of Durbin.”
 In 2019, the Cherokee Nation chose Feeling as the first signatory of the Cherokee Language Speakers Roll.

-Feeling is the namesake of the Cherokee Nation's language learning center (the Durbin Feeling Language Center) and 2022 legislation protecting indigenous languages (the Durbin Feeling Native American Languages Act).
+Feeling is the namesake of the Cherokee Nation's language learning center (the Durbin Feeling Language Center) and a 2022 amendment of the Native American Languages Act for promoting the use of indigenous languages in the United States.

 The Sam Noble Museum holds the Durbin Feeling Collection, containing his extensive Cherokee-language materials, including letters written in Cherokee to and from members of Feeling’s family.